ZeCryptic/osu-skin-randomizer/README.md

 * Press the "Create randomized skin" button

 This should create a new skin called "!RANDOM" in your skins directory.
 Pressing the button again will **OVERWRITE** your previous skin and generate a new one.
 You can then press <kbd>SHIFT</kbd>+<kbd>CTRL</kbd>+<kbd>ALT</kbd>+<kbd>S</kbd> in osu! to reload your skin to the newly randomized skin.

+## DISCLAIMER
+The application directly creates and modifies a new folder in your skins directory.
+I would advise you to back up your skins.
+I am not responsible for any damage or loss of data